Lakehurst Mall: 2000s

 Fewer than five tenants remained by 2000.
 These included the Gift Tree and Barbary Coast stores in the mall, as well as the Carson Pirie Scott anchor.
 When the leases on the two mall stores ended on January 31, 2001, most of the mall was shuttered, and only Carson's was in operation.
-During the mall's final days, a portion of the film "5-25-77" was filmed inside the former KB Toys building.
+During the mall's final days, a portion of the film 5-25-77 was filmed inside the former KB Toys building.

-Demolition

-Ownership changed from the Jacobs Group to the Shaw Company of Oak Brook, Illinois.
-A phased demolition began near the JCPenney store in November 2003.
-Carson's stayed open for the Christmas season and closed on January 15, 2004.
-Demolition of the JCPenney section was completed February 2004, followed by the Wieboldt's/Montgomery Ward section, then the Carson's section, and ended with the gazebo of the Wieboldts anchor, which had outlasted the anchor.
-A Walmart supercenter was built on the northern part of the property, while the southern portion remains largely undeveloped.
-Part of the street encircling the property still retains the name "Lakehurst Road".